hemisemidemipresent/btd6-modding-tutorial/README.md

 If run into any issues while installing, then check the troubleshooting section down below.

+**Important**: Mods that were last updated before december 26th 2022 NO LONGER WORK (because of some melonloader changes around that time)

 Download [the mod helper](https://github.com/gurrenm3/BTD-Mod-Helper/releases/latest/download/Btd6ModHelper.dll) and [MelonLoader](https://github.com/LavaGang/MelonLoader/releases/download/v0.6.0/MelonLoader.x64.zip). **IMPORTANT**: Melonloader now requires [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.12-windows-x64-installer).
 If you don't have it, you will get an error when launching the game.

 Open the Melonloader zip you just downloaded, then select all of the files in the zip and copy them